Marc-Kruiss/supabase_ssr_auth-nextjs_14-shadcn-template/README.md

-# Next.js Project with Prisma, Supabase, and Shadcn
+# Next.js Project with Prisma, Supabase, TailwindCSS and Shadcn

 ## Introduction

-This project demonstrates setting up a Next.js application utilizing Prisma as an ORM, Supabase for authentication and real-time database functionalities, Shadcn for UI components and styling, and Google Sign-Up for authentication.
+This project demonstrates setting up a Next.js application utilizing Prisma as an ORM, Supabase for authentication and real-time database functionalities, Shadcn for UI components and styling (with TailwindCSS), and Google Sign-Up for authentication.
 It also includes the use of the new `supabase/ssr` package for creating Supabase clients optimized for Server-Side Rendering.

 ## Table of Contents